aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 > wasm-pack build --target web
 ```

-We are using the web target, however there are different targets we can use depending on how we want to use that `wasm` file:
+We are using the web target, however, there are different targets we can use depending on how we want to use that `wasm` file:

-- **--target bundler** - for bundlers like Webpack, Parcel or Rollup.
+- **--target bundler** - for bundlers like Webpack, Parcel, or Rollup.
 - **--target web** - for the web as ECMAScript module.
 - **--target no-modules** - for the web without ECMAScript module.
 - **--target nodejs** - for Node.js

 After executing the above command, a `pkg` directory will have been created with our JavaScript library containing the code we have made in Rust!
-It even generates the types files of TypeScript.
+It even generates the "types" files of TypeScript.

 ```bh
 > ls -l pkg